econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 slug: /how-it-works
 title: ⚙️ How it works
 hide_title: false
-description: Bonding Curve Enabled Launchpad
+description: Bonding curve, state transition, and more
 ---

 ![gear](./gear-banner.png "gear")

-## Bonding Curve Enabled Launchpad
+## Bonding curve, state transition, and more

-When a new emojicoin launches, its pricing mechanics are defined as an abridged Concentrated Liquidity Automated Market Maker (CLAMM) with a single price range.
-Once the market cap of the emojicoin reaches 45,000 APT value, the money used to purchase the coin by traders is deployed to an emojicoin AMM pool.
+When a new emojicoin launches, its trading mechanics are dictated by a bonding curve where the price of the emojicion is a function of how much has been purchased thus far.
+Specifically, the bonding curve is implemented as a concentrated liquidity automated market maker (CLAMM) with a single price range.

+Once the market capitalization of the emojicoin reaches 45,000 APT, the APT in the CLAMM is burned into a traditional constant-product automated market maker (CPAMM), along with emojicoin reserves set aside at the market launch.
+This mechanism ensures a liquidity backstop after the state transition, and a constant price throughout the state transition.
+Moreover, after the bonding curve state transition, anyone can provide liquidity into the CPAMM!

-## Emojicoin or Else
+## Emojicoin or else

-The only coins that can be launched are emojicoins that are from the standardized [Unicode emoji library].
+The only coins that can be launched are emojicoins from the [Unicode emoji library].

-## Emojicoin AMM Pool
+## Emojicoin CPAMM Pool

-The emojicoin AMM follows the popular and standardized Uniswap v2 design:
+The emojicoin CPAMM follows the equation popularized by Uniswap v2:

 $$
 X \cdot Y = K
 $$

-## Life Cycle of Emojicoin: Launchpad to Pool
+## Emojicoin lifecycle: Launch to pool

 **Introduction**: Congratulations!
-You've decided to take on the daring journey of parenthood and give birth to a beautiful emojicoin.
-Econia is your favorite protocol on the Aptos blockchain, so you decide to name your fictional baby emojicoin after her.

-Unlike birthing a human child, giving birth to your beautiful Econia emojicoin is painless and cheap by leveraging the Aptos blockchain.
-We'll now walk you through your emojicoin's lifecycle.
+You've decided to launch an emojicoin!
+Head on over to emojicoin.fun for a seamless experience, powered by the Aptos blockchain.

-### First Baby Steps: Launch your emojicoin
+### First steps: Launch your emojicoin

-- With just 1 APT, you can launch your emojicoin — We don't believe in screwing over new parents with expensive medical bills.
+Launching an emojicion costs just 1 APT!
+Note the following:

+- Emojis up to 10 bytes are not supported.
+- Emoji combinations are supported, as long as the total is 10 bytes or less.
+- Only one market may be launched for a given emoji combination.
+- Emojis that became part of the [Unicode emoji library] after the launch of emojicoin.fun are not supported.

 ### Growing Up: Exiting the Bonding Curve

-- Emojicoins are like just like humans, as they grow up and mature they want to leave the house to take the world on their own.
-- The emojicoin.fun platform utilizes a bonding curve for initial price discovery to take place. - The bonding curve is essentially an emojicoin's home.
-The way your emojicoin matures is depicted by the size of its market cap.
-- The market cap size required to leave the bonding curve = 45,000 APT.
-  For the emojicoin to reach a 45,000 APT market cap, it must have a net buy/sell pressure of +10,000 APT.
+As users buy or sell against the bonding curve, the market capitalization of the emojicoin changes.
+Once 10,000 APT of cumulative sell pressure has pushed the market capitalization up to 45,000 APT, the emojicoin leaves the bonding curve.

-### Going to College: Emojicoin Liquidity Pools
+### Going to college: Emojicoin liquidity pools

-- Once your emojicoin reaches a 45,000 APT market cap size, the coin's market experiences a 'state change' — The 10,000 APT used to purchase the coin is deposited into an emojicoin AMM Liquidity Pool, alongside 23% of the emojicoin token supply.
-This 'state change' is like your emojicoin baby now going to college and joining a sorority.
-This Liquidity Pool is locked and its LP tokens to represent it are burned — it can never be removed.
-- The emojicoin in this LP is now available for users to liquidity farm, and of course still be available for trading.

-We understand watching your child grow up is bittersweet, but it's a natural part of life and you should be proud of what you've accomplished (like breaking out of the bonding curve)!
+Once an emojicoin's market capitalization reaches 45,000 APT, the underlying market undergoes a state transition: the 10,000 APT that has been deposited into the bonding curve is transferred into an emojicoin CPAMM liquidity pool, alongside roughly 23\% of the remaining emojicoin token supply that has not yet gone into circulation.
+The LP coins generated from this step are then burned into the pool to ensure continued market liquidity.
+Note that this entire step is autonomous, handled by the protocol itself without any human interference.

+Once an emojicoin has left the bonding curve, users may earn yield on their emojicoins by providing liquidity to the new CPAMM liquidity pool!

 [unicode emoji library]: https://www.unicode.org/emoji/charts/full-emoji-list.html